Bathtub Buying Guide: Sizes & Types

 Alcove Bathtubs

 Alcove bathtubs are recessed into a wall and surrounded on three sides.
-They are the most common type of bathtub.
+They are the most common type of bathtub and are usually found in standard bathtub sizes.
 Alcove bathtubs offer a wide range of style options, shapes and finishes.

 - Classic, compact design